-That’s what life has been like every day for my wife Amy since 2001.
+That’s what life has been like every day for Amy Tomasulo since 2001.

 Amy is one of roughly 400,000 people in the US who suffers from TRIGEMINAL NEURALGIA (tri-GEM-uh-nul nuh-RAL-zhuh), a nerve disorder doctors classify as one of the worst pains known to mankind.
 Others simply call it “the suicide disease.”
 Trigeminal neuralgia strikes without warning, there are few truly effective treatments, and it is absolutely incurable.

 That’s why we started “Laugh Your Face Off,” a comedy fundraiser to benefit The Facial Pain Research Foundation (facingfacialpain.org).
-After a successful debut in 2015, we’ve raised over $285,000.
-The 3rd Annual LYFO will be on April 6th, 2017, once again at The Laugh Factory (3175 N. Broadway) in the East Lakeview neighborhood of Chicago, and feature performances from Pat, and some of Chicago’s top comedians.
+After a successful debut in 2015, we’ve raised over $630,000.
+The 4th Annual LYFO will be on May 5, 2018, at Park West Chicago (322 W. Armitage) in the Lincoln Park neighborhood of Chicago, and feature performances from Pat, and some of Chicago’s top comedians.
 There will also be food, great raffle prizes and much more.
 All money raised will go directly to The Facial Pain Research Foundation.

 This is one of the few groups in America funding research for a CURE, and they’re getting close.
 They’re either funding or supporting research projects focusing on repairing the fragile coating of a nerve, deciphering the role DNA plays in facial pain, using stem cells to rebuild and repair the nerve, and mapping pain pathways to the brain in order to block pain signals.
 If successful, these therapies have the potential to impact not just those who suffer from trigeminal neuralgia, but those who suffer from ANY nerve pain.